 Alternative Energy Investments - Gallagher has made investments in partnerships formed to develop energy that qualifies for tax credits under Internal Revenue Code (IRC) Section 29.
 These consist of (i) waste-to-energy (Biomass) partnerships which own the rights to gas emissions (Biogas) from landfills and the wells and infrastructure necessary to capture the Biogas and (ii) synthetic coal (Syn/Coal) partnerships which own and lease equipment that processes qualified fuel under IRC Section 29.
 Gallagher has an interest in six IRC Section 29-related Biomass limited partnerships and five IRC Section 29-related Syn/Coal limited partnerships or limited liability companies that generate tax benefits to Gallagher on an ongoing basis in the form of both tax deductions for operating losses and tax credits.
-At March 31, 2006, two of the IRC Section 29-related Syn/Coal limited partnerships are consolidated into Gallagher s financial statements due to ownership percentage.
+At June 30, 2006, two of the IRC Section 29-related Syn/Coal limited partnerships are consolidated into Gallagher s financial statements due to ownership percentage.
 The remainder of these investments are carried at amortized cost.
 Gallagher recognizes the tax credits as they are allocated by the partnerships, which are included as a component of the provision for income taxes.

-IRC Section 29 Production Receivables represent the uncollected installment sale proceeds as of each balance sheet date related to Gallagher s sales of several IRC Section 29-related operations (Biomass and Syn/Coal) that have been either partially or completely sold to third parties.
+IRC Section 29 Production Receivables represent the uncollected installment sale proceeds or collections in advance as of each balance sheet date related to Gallagher s sales of several IRC Section 29-related operations (Biomass and Syn/Coal) that have been either partially or completely sold to third parties.
+Due to uncertainties related to the phase-out level for 2006, Gallagher has agreed to delay collection of many of these receivables until early 2007 when the actual amounts will be determined.

 Four of the six Biomass projects have been determined to be VIEs but are not required to be consolidated.
 Gallagher is a limited partner in each investment.
 The investments were entered into by Gallagher between 1991 and 1998.
-At March 31, 2006, total assets and total debt of these investments were approximately \$5.0 million and \$3.0 million, respectively.
-Gallagher s maximum exposure to a potential loss from these VIEs was zero at March 31, 2006, which equaled the net aggregate carrying value of its investments.
+At June 30, 2006, total assets and total debt of these investments were approximately \$5.1 million and \$2.8 million, respectively.
+Gallagher s maximum exposure to a potential loss from these VIEs was zero at June 30, 2006, which equaled the net aggregate carrying value of its investments.

 As part of selling its interests in IRC Section 29-related Biomass partnerships, Gallagher provided indemnifications to the buyers for taxes that may arise as a result of incorrect representations.
-Gallagher obtained legal, tax, and other expert services and advice when making these representations totaled approximately \$15.1 million, net of the applicable income tax benefit.
-Gallagher did not record any liability in its March 31, 2006 consolidated balance sheet for these potential indemnifications.
+Gallagher obtained legal, tax, and other expert services and advice when making these representations.
+At June 30, 2006, the maximum potential amount of future payments that Gallagher could be required to make under these indemnifications totaled approximately \$15.6 million, net of the applicable income tax benefit.
+Gallagher did not record any liability in its June 30, 2006 consolidated balance sheet for these potential indemnifications.
 As part of selling its interests in IRC Section 29-related Syn/Coal partnerships, Gallagher provided indemnifications to the buyers for taxes that may arise as a result of incorrect representations.
-Gallagher obtained legal, tax, and other expert services and advice when making these representations in IRC Section 29-related Syn/Coal partnerships, Gallagher provided indemnifications to the buyers for taxes that may arise as a result of incorrect representations.
 Gallagher obtained legal, tax, and other expert services and advice when making these representations, and subsequently obtained private letter rulings (PLRs) from the Internal Revenue Service (IRS).
-Gallagher has not recorded any liability in its March 31, 2006 consolidated balance sheet for these potential indemnifications.
-See IRC Section 29-related Syn/Coal Matters below for the potential exposures related to Syn/Coal as of March 31, 2006.
+Gallagher has not recorded any liability in its June 30, 2006 consolidated balance sheet for these potential indemnifications.
+See IRC Section 29-related Syn/Coal Matters below for the potential exposures related to Syn/Coal as of June 30, 2006.